Best Sleeves for 12-inch MacBook

 While the envelope is not a super protective or padded case by any means, the high-quality leather will protect from any immediate scrapes or scratches the outside world wants to throw at it.

-A metal snap keeps your laptop from sliding out of the case, while the outside leather is tanned with a vegetable oil for a polished, glossy finish.
+A metal snap keeps your laptop from sliding out of the case, while the outside leather is tanned with a vegetable oil for a polished, glossy finish for around $115.

 Inateck Macbook sleeve